KnairdA/blog.kummerlaender.eu/source/00_content/articles/2015-03-06_using_scheme_as_a_metaphor_for_template_metaprogramming.md

 ~~~
 {:.language-cpp}

-Hiding member type defintions behind template aliases enables most _higher_ functionality and applications built using it's functions to be written in a reasonably minimalistic - _Scheme_ like - fashion as we can see in e.g. the listing of [`tav::Every`].
-This also explains why [`tav::Pair`] recursively defines it's own type, as we would otherwise have to be quite careful where to resolve it.
+Hiding member type defintions behind template aliases enables most _higher_ functionality and applications built using its functions to be written in a reasonably minimalistic - _Scheme_ like - fashion as we can see in e.g. the listing of [`tav::Every`].
+This also explains why [`tav::Pair`] recursively defines its own type, as we would otherwise have to be quite careful where to resolve it.

 ### Bindings